 Working to Develop a Roadmap for Veterinary Medical Education in the 21st Century: Responsive, Collaborative, Flexible

-Spearheaded by the AAVMC, the North American Veterinary Medical Education Consortium (NAVMEC) represents the most comprehensive effort ever undertaken to ensure that veterinary medical education meets society's changing needs.
-The consortium is looking at how educational models, accreditation, and licensing can all work together to create next-generation veterinarians.
+Spearheaded by the AAVMC, the North American Veterinary Medical Education Consortium (NAVMEC) represented the most comprehensive effort ever undertaken to ensure that veterinary medical education meets society's changing needs.
+The consortium looked at how educational models, accreditation, and licensing can all work together to create next-generation veterinarians.